Brooks Newmark is an angel investor, philanthropist, academic and campaigner on homelessness.

 Brooks is studying for a DPhil at the University of Oxford’s Education Department focusing on Education Reform in Rwanda.
 He is also a Visiting Academic at the Middle East Centre, and is researching a book on Bashar Assad.

 After leaving politics, Brooks pursued his passion for philanthropy and education reform.
 He is the Co-Founder of A Partner in Education, which works with Rwandan teachers to give children access to schooling and quality, inclusive education.
 Brooks is also committed to ending the plight of homelessness.
-He sits on the Government’s Rough Sleeper’s Advisory Panel, is a volunteer at Crisis UK, and chaired a report in 2017 on Homelessness in the UK with Crisis and the Centre for Social Justice.
+He is a member of the Government's Rough Sleeping Advisory Panel and a volunteer for Crisis UK.
+In 2017 Brooks wrote a report at the Centre for Social Justice entitled Housing First: Housing led Solutions to Rough Sleeping and Homelessness.

 Brooks is a recognised expert and author of various articles on security and foreign affairs.
 He currently sits on the Panel of Experts for the International Commission of Missing Persons, which is dedicated to locating people missing due to wars or disasters.